maven-download-plugin/maven-download-plugin/README.md

 ### "WGet" goal
 This is meant to provide the necessary tooling for downloading anything in your Maven build without having to use Ant scripts.
-It provides caching and signature verification.
+It provides caching and checksum verification.
 ```xml
 <plugin>
 	<groupId>com.googlecode.maven-download-plugin</groupId>